 Alopecia areata

-While the course of alopecia areata varies from person to person, it typically affects the head and face, resulting in either random spots of hair loss or the total disappearance of all hair, known as alopecia universalis.4
+While the severity of alopecia areata varies from person to person, it typically affects the head and face, resulting in either random spots of hair loss or the total disappearance of all hair, known as alopecia universalis.4

 It can also cause frontal fibrosing alopecia – a thin band of balding skin that runs along the front and sides of the hairline, mainly affecting people after menopause.5